numaproj/numaflow-python/examples/function/multiproc_map/README.md

     grpc_server.start()
 ```
 2) Set the ENV var value `NUM_CPU_MULTIPROC="n"` for the UDF container,
-to set the value of the number of processes to be created.
+to set the value of the number of server instances (one for each subprocess) to be created.